-- The following students must appeal to the Graduate Council in order to be considered for conditional admission to the M.S.L. program: - Students whose MAT score is under the minimum of 350 and/or whose undergraduate grade point average is below 2.5. - Students who have scored under the minimum 350 GMAT score whose combined credentials (undergraduate grade point average and GMAT score) fall within the 1000 1199 composite range. - The student may be asked to submit an essay or recommendations for review by the program committee.
+- The following students must appeal to the Graduate Council in order to be considered for conditional admission to the M.S.L. program: - Students whose undergraduate grade point average is below 2.5. - The student may be asked to submit an essay or recommendations for review by the program committee.